Sanrio: Characters

 Sanrio has created over 450 characters as of 2022, the best known of which is the white cat character Hello Kitty from 1974.
-Other well-known characters include the rabbit My Melody from 1975, the frog Keroppi from 1988, the penguin Bad Badtz-Maru from 1993, the white dog Cinnamoroll from 2001, the rabbit Kuromi from 2005, the animal series Jewelpet from 2008, the egg character Gudetama from 2013, and the red panda Aggressive Retsuko from 2015.
+Other well-known characters include the rabbit My Melody from 1975, the frog Keroppi from 1988, the penguin Bad Badtz-Maru from 1993, the yellow dog Pompompurin from 1996, the white dog Cinnamoroll from 2001, the rabbit Kuromi from 2005, the animal series Jewelpet from 2008, the egg character Gudetama from 2013, and the red panda Aggressive Retsuko from 2015.

 Notable designers of Sanrio characters include Yuko Shimizu, original designer of Hello Kitty, Yuko Yamaguchi, lead designer for most of Hello Kitty's history, and Miyuki Okumura, original designer of Cinnamoroll.

-Since 1986 Sanrio has held the annual Sanrio Character Ranking poll where fans can vote on their favorite characters.
-It began in the Strawberry Newspaper published by Sanrio in Japan, but now voting also takes place online.
+Since 1986, Sanrio has held the annual Sanrio Character Ranking poll, where fans can vote on their favorite characters.
+It began in the Strawberry Newspaper published by Sanrio in Japan, but voting now takes place online and is open to international audiences.

 Besides their own original characters, Sanrio also owns the rights to the Mr. Men characters and Japanese licensing rights to the Peanuts characters.